 Students watch the documentary, Who Built Our Capitol? and write answers to the thirty questions in the video review.

 A shorter, 20-minute version of the documentary for classroom use is available above.
+Closed captioning availalbe by clicking cc button after play begins.
 The full-length 47-minute version is accessible via the home page or by clicking here.

 Curriculum for middle school teachers was created during the summer of 2014.The five lesson plans meet Minnesota Social Studies Academic Standards and are complementary to the Northern Lights history textbook commonly used in Minnesota middle schools.

 These plans were refined during pilot classes in several schools during the 2014-15 school year.
 We are still open to feedback or posting lesson plans or materials created by students in these classes.
 If you have feedback or something to add to the site, email Rany Croce at email@example.com.

 Among the Minnesota educators using the curriculum and video in classrooms have been teachers in Andover, Belle Plaine, Bloomington, Cannon Falls, Dawson-Boys, Eagan, Duluth, Owatonna and Rosemount schools.

 Any teacher is welcome to use and adapt the curriculum posted here.
 If you would prefer to use a DVD copy of the documentary video, free copies are available for classroom use by contacting the Labor Education Service: firstname.lastname@example.org or (612) 624-5020.